Stylback/home-server/README.md

 sudo nano /etc/ssh/sshd_config
 ```

-Find, uncomment and change the following:
+Find, uncomment and change the values to:

 ```
 TCPKeepAlive yes